linux-system-roles/logging/roles/rsyslog/README.md

 - `rsyslog_viaq_log_dir`: Viaq log directory.
 Default to '/var/log/containers'.
 - `logging_mmk8s_token`: Path to token for kubernetes.
 Default to "/etc/rsyslog.d/mmk8s.token"
 - `logging_mmk8s_ca_cert`: Path to CA cert for kubernetes.
 Default to "/etc/rsyslog.d/mmk8s.ca.crt"
-- `use_omelasticsearch_cert` : If set to 'true', omelasticsearch is configured to use the certificates specified in the elasticsearch type logging_outputs.
-Default to 'false'.
-- `use_local_omelasticsearch_cert` : If set to 'true', local files ca_cert_src, cert_src and key_src in the elasticsearch type logging_outputs will be deployed to the remote host.

-- For the elasticsearch type logging_outputs, a set of following variables are to specify output elasticsearch configurations.
-It could be an array if multiple elasticsearch clusters to be configured.
-   If set to 'true', ca_cert_src, cert_src and key_src must be set in each elasticsearch element.
-Otherwise, the deployment fails.
-Default to 'false'.
-  - `name`: Name of the elasticsearch element.
-  - `server_host`: Hostname elasticsearch is running on.
-  - `server_port`: Port number elasticsearch is listening to.
-  - `index_prefix`: Elasticsearch index prefix the particular log is to be indexed.
-  - `input_type`: Specifying the input type.
-Type `ovirt` and `viaq` are supported.
-Default to `ovirt`.
-  - `retryfailures`: Specifying whether retries or not in case of failure. on or off.
-Default to on.
-  - `ca_cert`: Path to CA cert for Elasticsearch.
-Default to '/etc/rsyslog.d/es-ca.crt'
-  - `cert`: Path to cert for Elasticsearch.
-Default to '/etc/rsyslog.d/es-cert.pem'
-  - `key`: Path to key for Elasticsearch.
-Default to "/etc/rsyslog.d/es-key.pem"
-  - `ca_cert_src`: Path to the local CA cert file to deploy for Elasticsearch.
-  - `cert_src`: Path to the local cert file to deploy for Elasticsearch.
-  - `key_src`: Path to the local key file to deploy for Elasticsearch.

 Contents of Roles
 =================